spritewidget/spritewidget/README.md

 ## Animating using actions

-Flutter Sprites provides easy to use functions for animating nodes through actions.
+SpriteWidget provides easy to use functions for animating nodes through actions.
 You can combine simple action blocks to create more complex animations.

 To execute an action animation you first build the action itself, then pass it to the run method of a nodes action manager (see the Tweens section below for an example).